Indians pull away from Reds for 10-3 win

 REED RETURNS

 The Reds recalled left-hander Cody Reed from Triple-A Louisville and optioned right-hander Keury Mella to the minors.
 Reed posted a 2.70 ERA with 43 strikeouts in his last 36 2/3 innings.
-He made 17 starts in the minors but Reds manager Jim Riggleman said he’ll begin in the bullpen.
+He made 17 starts in the minors but Riggleman said he’ll begin in the bullpen.

 TRAINER’S ROOM